MakeSchool-Tutorials/html-portfolio/P11-github/content.md

 <!-- Comment to break actionable boxes. -->

 > [action]
-> Name the repository *your_github_username.github.io*.
+> Name the repository `your_github_username.github.io`.
 Give it a meaningful description and click the "Create repository" button. **It's important to use your Github username and add the github.io, otherwise it won't work!**
 >
 > ![Name new repo](./2-name-repo.png "Name new repo")

-Now that we have created a new repository, we need to pull this repository down onto our local machine.
+Now that you have created a new repository, you need to clone this repository down to your local machine.

 > [info]
 > **Pushing to 2 repositories**
 >
-> If you have already created a repository to push things to the MakeSchool-17 organization, you can still use Github Pages.
-All you need to do is push your content from your local repository to a new *remote* repository.
+> If you already created a repository to push things to the MakeSchool-17 organization, you can still use Github Pages.
+All you need to do is push your content from your local repository to a second remote repository.
 > You still need to follow the steps below but instead of cloning your new Github Pages repository, you will add the new Github Pages repo to your local repo as a second remote repository and then push to both.
 > Instead of cloning the new repo, go to your terminal and add the new repo as a remote repo by typing the following command:
 >
 > `git remote add ghpages git@github.com:kitty-makeschool/kitty-makeschool.github.io.git`
 >
 > The part before the slash is your Github username, the part after the slash is your new repository.
+Doing this adds a second remote repository, named `ghpages`.
 When you have done this, you need to push your code to this new repo by using the command:
 >
 > `git push ghpages HEAD`
 >